Ask Slashdot: Are Accurate Software Development Time Predictions a Myth?

 Moral: you can say how many or how long but never both!
 Or: it'll take between 2 weeks and 2 months, depending.

-preexisting malaise (Score:2)
+preexisting malaise (Score:3)

 What he wrote: